Law School Technology FAQs

 other networked systems.
 For more information, please see

-Are there computers available for law student use?
+Where are there computers available for law student use?

-Yes.
 The Marian Gould Gallagher Law Library (William Gates Hall floors L1 and L2) provides terminals in the student lounge in L113, as well as public computer terminals in the library commons area.
 There are also multiple computer labs on the UW Seattle campus.

 How can I print documents to Law School printers?